global-121/121-platform/services/121-service/README.md

 - API-specification in JSON-format via: <http://localhost:3000/docs-json>
 - A graph will be generated when run in 'development' mode at [`module-dependencies.md`](./module-dependencies.md).
   It can be viewed with <https://mermaid.live/> or the VSCode-extension: [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid)

+### Updating/adding Node.js dependencies

+Make sure to update any dependencies from _within_ the Docker-container, with:

+    docker-compose exec  121-service  npm install --save

 ## Database